octavi42/mesh/CONTRIBUTING.md

-# Contributing to TeamAI
+# Contributing to Nostr Team Chat

-Thank you for your interest in contributing to TeamAI!
+Thank you for your interest in contributing!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents